bitemyapp/presentations/monad_transformers/transformers.md

 Provides the construction of the monad for (f of Maybe) for an arbitrary monad f.
 Its behavior combines the individual monads of Maybe then f, in that order.

-This transformer exists because *Monads do not compose in general*.
+This transformer exists because the composition of monads without specific knowledge of at least one of them doesn't give rise to a monad *in general*.

 # Example using List and Maybe